johnzastrow/postgis_linear_referencing/README.md

 ### TESTING

-Developed using QGIS 3.26 and Postgresql/PostGIS as below.
+ * Developed using QGIS 3.26 and Postgresql/PostGIS as below.

- * Ubuntu 22.04
+ * On Ubuntu 22.04 and Windows
  * output from SELECT PostGIS_full_version ();

 ```